DLR-IGEL/IGEL-Custom-Inventory-Generator/README.md

 next to the verified file.
 It checks structure, numeric sanity, metadata consistency, and species totals converted back to kilograms.

-## Reproducibility

-For a reproducible publication run:

-1. Record the Git commit or release tag.
-2. Create the pinned Conda environment from `environment.yml`.
-3. Archive the exact configuration and all input tables.
-4. Record checksums for the input tables and generated NetCDF files.
-5. Retain the verification log.
-6. Report whether CSVEM post-combustion was enabled.

-The software does not download launch or engine data and does not modify input files.

 ## Testing